 Multiple Japanese Servers

-With around 3,000 servers spread across 160 server locations in 94 countries around the world, including two in Japan, ExpressVPN’s server network is quite extensive.
-Plus, ExpressVPN’s speeds are as fast as they come — it truly is the fastest VPN.
+With around 3,000 servers spread across 166 server locations in 105 countries around the world, including two in Japan, ExpressVPN’s server network is quite extensive.
+Plus, ExpressVPN’s speeds are about as fast as they come and it ranks as one of the fastest VPNs.

 Having a large number of servers means you don’t need to wait for Violet Evergarden to become available globally.
 You can use the VPN to access the Netflix Japan library and view all the latest anime whenever you want.
 It also lets you access other popular streaming services, including BBC iPlayer, making it our best VPN for streaming.